ENGINEERING Program

 - Washington University in St. Louis – McKelvey School of Engineering

-- Be able to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+- identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- Be able to design solutions to meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+- design solutions to meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-- Be able to communicate effectively with a range of audiences, enabling them to be effective collaborators and confident in their presentation skills.
+- communicate effectively with a range of audiences, enabling them to be effective collaborators and confident in their presentation skills.

-- Be able to recognize ethical and professional responsibilities and make informed judgments, considering the impact of engineering solutions in global, economic, environmental, and societal contexts.
+- recognize ethical and professional responsibilities and make informed judgments, considering the impact of engineering solutions in global, economic, environmental, and societal contexts.

 Contact Information